Between 1 April 2016 - 31 March 2017, total income grew to £8.1 million, up from £7.5 million on the previous year.

 |Real Grandeza||Brazil||Asset Owner|

 |Sompo Japan Nipponkoa Insurance Inc.||Japan||Asset Owner|

 |Tomorrow's Company||United Kingdom||Service Provider|

 The directors present their report and the consolidated financial statements of PRI Association and its subsidiaries for the year ended 31 March 2017.

 Partnering with the PRI allows organisations to showcase their commitment, associate themselves with expertise and leadership in responsible investment and gain exposure to peers and potential clients through branding, networking engagements and more.

 Work with our partners generated £540,000 against a KPI target of £350,000

 Organisations can partner with the PRI by:

-The PRI thanks the following organisations for providing financial or in-kind support during the year, such as providing complementary access to research and data, sponsoring/hosting/publishing PRI events and publications or advertising.
+The PRI thanks the following organisations for providing financial or in-kind support during the year, such as providing complementary access to research and data, and sponsoring or hosting PRI events and publications.